gjbex/training-material/Python/Jupyter/README.md

 1. `notebook_example.ipynb`: basic notebook features illustration.
 1. `fortran_magic.ipynb`: illustration of the Fortran magic to define and use Fortran procedures in Python Jupyter notebooks.
+1. `fortran_omp.ipynb`: illustration of using the Fortran magic to define and run a Fortran procedure that uses OpenMP.
 1. `r_python.ipynb`: illustration of how to use Python and R in the same notebook using `rpy2`.
 1. `example.md`: MarkDown file to execute and produce a notebook using